-NetWare 5 Sections and Keys
+NetWare Sections and Keys

-The NetWare 5 installation sections and their associated keys are specified below.
-Included with each key are the default value, possible values, whether the Key is required for the NetWare 5 installation to run silently (for example, to create a new NDS tree without any user input, New Tree=True must appear in the response file), an example of the Key, and a short description.
+The NetWare installation sections and their associated keys are specified below.
+Section names and Key names are in bold.
+Included with each key are the default value, possible values, whether the Key is required for the NetWare installation to run silently (for example, to create a new NDS tree without any user input, New Tree=True must appear in the response file).
+Also included with each Key is a short description of the Key's purpose.